HabitatFramework/UserGuide/interface/interface.rst

 Vague Date Season Names
 -----------------------

-These fields allow you to define how vague dates, such as 'Spring 2010-Autumn 2010' or '1989-2010', are entered so that they can be converted to dates in the HLU database.
+These fields allow users to define how vague dates, such as 'Spring 2010-Autumn 2010' or '1989-2010', are entered so that they can be converted to dates in the HLU database.

 The default value for the ‘Vague Date Delimiter’ is a hyphen ( - ).
-This can be altered to any character, however it must not be the same delimiter used by your computer to enter precise dates, such as 01/04/2010.
+This can be altered to any character, however it must not be the same delimiter used by the computer to enter precise dates, such as 01/04/2010.
 The default delimiter used by Windows for English-format dates is a forward slash ( / ).

 .. raw:: latex